At a glance

 Where the real exposure is: occupational and community air

 The documented ethylene-oxide exposures are occupational (chemical plants and sterilization facilities) and community — the air around commercial sterilizers.
 In March 2024 the EPA finalized tighter emission standards for ethylene-oxide commercial sterilizers, projecting more than a 90% reduction in emissions specifically to lower the elevated cancer risk for people living near these facilities.
-Regulatory — EPA 2024 NESHAP That is where ethylene oxide does its harm — not in a bed.
+Regulatory — EPA 2024 NESHAP That is where the large, documented exposures happen.

 Sterilized-product residue